 What is foster care?

-Nationwide, about 400,000 kids live in foster care, roughly the population of Minneapolis, Minnesota.
+Nationwide, more than 400,000 youth live in foster care.
 Young people enter foster care when the courts determine they need to be temporarily or permanently removed from their current living situation because of challenges at home.

 Foster Care Facts